Agewerc/Agewerc.github.io/_posts/2020-07-23-Recommender-System.md

 ## Exploratory Data Analysis

-Lets have a quick visualisation of the data.
+Let's have a quick visualisation of the data.
 We plot a histogram of the ratings from users.

 However, to make visualisations we have to convert the data from dataframe (pyspark) to pandas.
 First we use the `.collect()` and later we extract the the values.